Chapter 1

 What is Open Source?

-Open source is a fascinating concept that has revolutionized the way software is developed and distributed.
-At its core, open source refers to software whose source code – the underlying instructions that make the program work – is freely available for anyone to view, modify, and distribute.
+It is typically identified with software whose source code – the underlying instructions that make the program work – is freely available for anyone to view, modify, and distribute.
 This approach stands in stark contrast to proprietary or "closed source" software, where the source code is kept secret and tightly controlled by its owners.
+Visit Wikipedia if you'd like to dig deeper into the history of open source.

 Imagine a world where the blueprint for every piece of technology is available for all to see and improve upon.
 That's the essence of open source.
 It's like a global potluck dinner where everyone brings a dish to share, and together, we create a feast that's far more diverse and delicious than any one person could have made alone.